 where $\gamma=\frac{\pi}{2}$.
+(Note that (\ref{LoC2_sph}) can be proved similarly to (\ref{LoC2}).)
 For each point $q\in\Omega$, define the angle $\theta_q$ as in the hyperbolic plane (see above (\ref{calcproj})).
 Applying an argument similar to the proof of (\ref{calcproj}), yields that

 Motivated by (\ref{pre-calcproj_sph}), we define a new family of generalized projections: (Compare (\ref{pre-calcproj}) and (\ref{def_Pi_in_H_new}).)
-Note that for any $\theta\in(0,\pi)$ and $q\in\Omega$, Thus, $\tPi$ is continuous with respect to $\dm$ and for any $\theta\in(0,\pi)$, $\tPi_\theta$ is Lipschitz, for some Lipschitz constant that only depends on $m$.
+Note that for all $\theta\in(0,\pi)$ and $q\in\Omega$, Thus, $\tPi$ is continuous with respect to $\dm$ and for all $\theta\in(0,\pi)$, $\tPi_\theta$ is Lipschitz, for some Lipschitz constant that only depends on $m$.